katiebristol/data_splitter/README.md

 This script was created to split a .dat file into separate sample files to cut down on data processing time.
 The result is individual sample files that are space-delimited.

+## How to use

+1) Put the .dat file that you want split into the /data/ folder.
+2) Go into the script (line 12) and change "YOUR_FILE.dat" to your data file name.
+3) Run the script.
+4) Check the /results/ folder for your new data files.

 ## Inputs

 This script requires a .dat file placed into the /data/ directory.